mikegagnon/surv/doc/main.md

 ~meditator
 ## Meditator

-* A trained meditator watches a screen, taking a 20-minute break every 20 minutes
+* A trained meditator watches a screen, taking a 20-minute [break](##break) every 20 minutes
 * Whenever a breech occurs on the screen, the meditator pushes the appropriate button
 * We frequently play videos of breeches to help keep the meditator focused, and to evaluate our own performance

-* The meditator can't tell the difference between live feeds and video recordings
+~break
+## 20-minute breaks

+Frequent breaks are essential to minimizing fatigue and maximizing vigilance.

 ~chance
 ## Chance